vuusale/ReportGenie/README.md

 > [!WARNING]
 > **Pro tip: Don’t ask the Genie for infinite wishes.
 It's a pentest reporting tool—not an actual genie granting unlimited wishes.**

-### 🛠️ Tech stack

-- Framework: Flask (Python)
-- Front-End: Bootstrap for sleek and responsive forms.
-- Docx Templates: Custom templates for each report generated.
-- Dynamic Form Handling: Add multiple vulnerabilities dynamically without refreshing the page.

 ### 🛡️ Why Use ReportGenie?

-- Time Saver: Spend less time formatting and more time finding vulnerabilities.
+- **Time Saver**: Spend less time formatting and more time finding vulnerabilities.
-- Customizable: Define default settings and custom fields to tailor reports to your needs.
+- **Customizable**: Define default settings and custom fields to tailor reports to your needs.
-- Organized: Store, edit, and manage all your pentest projects in one place.
+- **Organized**: Store, edit, and manage all your pentest projects in one place.
-- Standardized Format: All reports are consistently formatted and look professional.
+- **Standardized Format**: All reports are consistently formatted and look professional.
-- User-Friendly: An intuitive interface that makes report generation a breeze.
+- **User-Friendly**: An intuitive interface that makes report generation a breeze.
-- Scalable: Handle any number of vulnerabilities without extra work.
+- **Scalable**: Handle any number of vulnerabilities without extra work.

 ### 📫 Contributing